imanvk/SSH-BruteForce-Honeypot/README.md

 # ssh
-log username, password, ip, port
+To log "username, password, ip, port" in OpenSSH-server (tested on 7.6).